Thursday, 30 June 2022

 2. Gurdwara Baradari

 The area around the shrine of Shah Chan Chiragh is probably the oldest locality of Rawalpindi city.
 The shrine itself is almost 400 years old.
-A gurdwara is located about fifty meters north of the shrine at 33°37'8.00"N, 73° 3'34.45"E. The current building of the gurdwara seems to be built in the third or fourth decades of the previous century.
-At present, the building is used by many families, who have divided it into many sections.
-Though they allowed us to enter but, some occupants were naturally not feeling comfortable.
-I am not sure, how old is this gurdwara or why it is called baradari.
-Perhaps an older building existed at this place before it was reconstructed later.
+About fifty meters north of the shrine, at 33°37'8.00"N, 73°03'34.45"E, stands a gurdwara.
+The present building appears to have been constructed in the third or fourth decade of the last century.
+Today, it is occupied by several families who have divided it into separate sections.
+Although they allowed us to enter, some of the residents were understandably not very comfortable with our presence.

 Entrance of the gurdwara Baradari.
 (25.01.2022.)